-When a character's Health drops to 0, they pass out.
-When their Health drops below the negative of their total maximum possible health, the character dies.
+When a character's Health Rating drops to 0, they pass out on the following round (they have one round to act before passing out).
+When their HR drops below the negative of their total maximum possible health, the character dies.